shiny AppAbstract

 and investigate again.

-button.
+The timer will still stop jumping when we hit the do button.
 But this time it didn’t stop more than once.
 It only stop for its own session.

 And the timer is stopping because we didn’t implement the timer asynchronously.
-In the experimental app only the do_heavy_work
+In the experimental app only the do_heavy_work operation is implemented in asynchronous mode.

 In general we will only make those heavy tasks asynchronous instead of trying to make everything asynchronous.

-Up to now we’ve equiped with the basic knowledge to start developing asynchronous web application using R. There are far more features then what we just discussed here for all these packages: future
+Up to now we’ve equiped with the basic knowledge to start developing asynchronous web application using R. There are far more features then what we just discussed here for all these packages: future, promises, and shiny.
+But we will leave it for exploration and retain the scope of this notebook at a entry-level.

 Bengtsson, Henrik.
 2019.
 Future: Unified Parallel and Distributed Processing in R for Everyone. https://CRAN.R-project.org/package=future.